By Kelly Godfrey

 The employer gave evidence that it anticipated a 50% reduction in sales in the coming months due to the impact of COVID-19.
 It also indicated a preference of retaining the employees as casuals and converting them back to permanent once business picked up.

-The FWC suggested that the employer apply for the JobKeeper payment, as it appeared to be an eligible employer, reinstate the employees, and then immediately stand them down so they could receive JobKeeper.
+The FWC suggested that the employer applies for the JobKeeper payment, as it appeared to be an eligible employer, reinstate the employees, and then immediately stand them down so they could receive JobKeeper.
 The FWC said it would consider that arrangement as a way of settling the present redundancy issue if the employer wished to investigate that option.
 The employer rejected the FWC’s suggestion and asked for a decision to be made on its application.

 The employer conceded it had money in the bank to pay the redundancies but “would be dealing with a deficit and cash flow problems very quickly”.
-So the employer was not presently in dire financial circumstances.
+So the employer was not present in dire financial circumstances.

 After considering the evidence, the FWC held that the severance payments should be paid in full and would not permit a reduction.

-To be successful in an application to reduce the amount of severance pay payable, an employer must demonstrate significant financial hardship, to the extent it would make it impossible for full severance payments to be made.
+To be successful in an application to reduce the amount of severance pay payable, an employer must demonstrate significant financial hardship, to the extent, it would make it impossible for full severance payments to be made.
 Projected possible financial hardship will not be sufficient.

 If the FWC suggests an employer consider another possible and realistic option, it is a good idea to defer for a period of time to at least consider that option.
 Dismissing it out of hand may suggest that there are other motives for the dismissals.